BobBuildTool/bob/doc/manual/configuration.rst

     :ref:`policies-relativeIncludes` policy is disabled.
 In this case files included by ``default.yaml`` and by the command line use the project root directory as base directory.

+It is possible for plugins to define additional settings.
+See :ref:`extending-settings` for more information.
+Their meaning and typing is completely controlled by the respective plugin and Bob will just pass the data as-is without further interpretation.

 .. _configuration-config-environment: